The Execution of Gary Glitter: Production

 Rob Coldstream, the creator of the programme, wrote an account of the premise and production behind the drama which was published in The Independent in November 2009.
 He said that he had the idea for the programme after reading a report in a national newspaper that had said that "If Gary Glitter was to be strung up in Trafalgar Square tomorrow, nobody would turn a hair".
 Coldstream argued that "The time was right for a thought-provoking and compelling drama that would confront viewers with the consequences of the death penalty", after UK polls in June and September that year had shown more than 50% of Britons supported bringing back capital punishment.

 During filming the actor playing Glitter (Hilton McRae) walked onto set and was hissed at and insulted when the crowd thought it was the real Glitter.
 Coldstream said that: When we'd decided to make a film exploring how society deals with its most reviled offenders, we hadn't expected it to be an easy ride.
 But this was confirmation that we were tapping into a raw nerve [...]
 When we covertly filmed an actor outside the Old Bailey displaying a banner reading 'Honk for hanging', the cacophony of car horns was sobering.
 Then there was the time we approached members of the public to stand in as extras.
 'Glitter?
 Executed?
 Should have done it years ago, mate.
 Count me in.'
 And we're not talking about hooligans with H.A.T.E tattooed on their foreheads, we're talking about business people, dinner ladies and door-to-door salesmen; in other words, us.

 Coldstream said that "the idea was to force viewers to explore their own impulses – as individuals and communities – over how we deal with society's most reviled offenders in a way that was challenging and disturbing."
 He also felt that the programme was necessary to show "how easily individuals and communities adjust to the new morality once it has been sanctioned by authority."

+The hanging scene was filmed in a real UK condemned suite at the former Crumlin Road Gaol in Belfast, the gallows having last been used to hang a condemned prisoner in 1961.